Qatar's top envoy visits Iran as Tehran and Washington consider direct nuclear talks

 Significant gaps remain about the speed and scope of returning to the deal, including Iran's demand for a U.S. guarantee of no further punitive steps, and how and when to restore curbs on Iran's atomic work.

-Qatar's ruling emir Sheikh Tamim bin Hamad al-Thani will hold talks with U.S. President Joe Biden on Jan.
-31 including about the efforts to salvage the pact.
+Qatar's ruling emir, Sheikh Tamim bin Hamad al-Thani, will hold talks with U.S. President Joe Biden on Jan.
+31 including on efforts to salvage the pact.
 The minister, Sheikh Mohammed, is expected in Washington on Friday in advance of the emir's visit.

+Iran's hardline President Ebrahim Raisi emphesized the importance of "deepening ties between regional countries" in a meeting with Sheikh Mohammed, who invited the president to attend Gas Exporting Countries Forum summit in February in Doha.

 PRISONER RELEASE